jianshu93/parahmm/docs/index.md

 We tested our implementation on the 8 physical cores hyper-threading GHC machines.
 With AVX instructions, we achieved 6.62X and 5.60X speed up over baseline for single thread Forward and Viterbi algorithm.
 With 8 threads, we achieved 7.29X and 4.7X speed up over the AVX implementation.
 We achieved a total speed up of 66.48X over the baseline for Forward algorithm using 16 threads on the GHC machine.

 ## Technical Challenges
+We optimization focus on two levels of parallelism: 1.
+SIMD parallelism 2.
+Multi-threading parallelism.
+Hidden Markov Model algorithms are similar to the inference procedure of the deep neural network, which is performed by a layer by layer fashion.
+Each layer depends on the previous layer, but in each layer, the computation is independent.
+Therefore, work can be easily divided for each thread and the speed up is close to linear.
+However, it is non-trivial to utilize SIMD parallelism in HMM algorithms.
+The challenge comes from several parts:

 ![GitHub Logo](ViterbiSIMD.png)
 *Single thread viterbi algorithm optimization*